-In Lesson VIII, I indicated that a certain amount of visual minimalism in our living space is necessary to bring about a sense of serenity.
-I have always recommended that, rather than ridding ourselves of treasured possessions to achieve this minimalism, we rotate their presentation, storing the balance in a closet (or other storage facility.)
+In Lesson VIII, I indicated that a certain amount of visual minimalism in our living space is necessary to bring much needed harmony.
+Knowing that people don’t want to give up their treasured possessions to achieve this minimalism, I suggested we rotate their presentation, storing the balance in a closet (or other storage facility.)

 - The first is to rummage through the contents and remove all of the items we no longer desire.